Paul Mac: 2008–2014: soundtracks, remixes and touring

 In 2008, Mac provided the music for a one-man comedy play, Possessed, performed by Frank Woodley.
 In March that year, he supplied the theme song, "The Only One" for the feature film, Hey, Hey, It's Esther Blueburger, with three versions on the soundtrack: one had vocals by Bertie Blackman, another by Sydney Children's Choir and one was an instrumental.
 He formed a production duo, Stereogamous, with Jonny Seymour (aka DJ Seymour Butz), in 2010 they worked on LCD Soundsystem's single, "I Can Change", from their album, This Is Happening.
 They have also remixed "Cupid Boy" for Kylie Minogue and "Bring Night" for Sia.
 In 2011 they worked on George Michael's track, "Every Other Lover in the World".
 Mac co-wrote "I Don't Care What You Say" with its performer Anthony Callea and Cindy Ryan (of Stella One Eleven); it was released in February 2012 by Callea on his seven-track EP, Last to Go, which was co-produced by Mac.
 On 6 September, the feature film, Kath & Kimderella, premiered with Mac's musical score.
 He also has a cameo in the final scene.

 2015–present: Holiday From Me and Mesmerism

 On 22 January 2015, Mac announced the forthcoming release of his third studio album, titled Holiday From Me.
 It will feature Megan Washington, Brendan Maclean, Dave Mason and Nathan Hudson on vocals.

 In February 2019, Mac released a new single titled "Cataplexy" and confirmed a new album is coming soon.
 In April, Mac confirmed the album is titled Mesmerism and will be released on 3 May 2019.
+That same year, Mac composed a new score for the silent film The Sentimental Bloke (1919).
+The score was commissioned by the National Film and Sound Archive and performed live by Mac during screenings of the film.